Babe Didrikson Zaharias: Modern-day

-The Associated Press followed up its 1950 declaration fifty years later by voting Zaharias the Woman Athlete of the 20th Century in 1999.
+The Associated Press voted Zaharias the Woman Athlete of the 20th Century in 1999.
 In 2000, Sports Illustrated magazine also named her second on its list of the Greatest Female Athletes of All Time, behind the heptathlete Jackie Joyner-Kersee.
 She is also in the World Golf Hall of Fame.
 Zaharias is the highest-ranked woman, at No. 10, on ESPN's list of the 50 top athletes of the 20th century.
 In 2000, she was ranked as the 17th-greatest golfer, and the second-greatest woman player (after Mickey Wright) by Golf Digest magazine.

+In 1981, the U.S. Postal Service issued an 18 cent stamp commemorating Zaharias.

+In 2019 Time created 89 new covers to celebrate women of the year starting from 1920; it chose Zaharias for 1932.

 She broke the mold of what a lady golfer was supposed to be.
 The ideal in the 20s and 30s was Joyce Wethered, a willowy Englishwoman with a picture-book swing that produced elegant shots but not especially long ones.
 Zaharias developed a grooved athletic swing reminiscent of Lee Trevino's, and she was so strong off the tee that a fellow Texan, the great golfer Byron Nelson, once said that he knew of only eight men who could outdrive her.
 "It's not enough just to swing at the ball," Babe said.
 "You've got to loosen your girdle and really let the ball have it."